Swallowing active dry yeast before drinking alcohol will prevent you from getting drunk.

 So the next day I grabbed a six-pack of beer and a packet of Fleischmann’s and went to work.
 The older I get, the more of a lightweight I surely become, but after shoveling down six teaspoons and tilting back six bottles I felt nothing more than a little buzzed.
 Koch told me he keeps a breathalyzer around at all times just to assure he’s never too drunk.
 He never is.
 And, though I had no tangible “proof,” besides the fact I was still awake, I was pretty sure I wasn’t all that drunk either.

-Kroll, in his Forbes piece, took issue with the quality of these data, however:
+Kroll, in his Forbes article, took issue with the quality of these data, however:

 Owades’ experiments in the patent application have never been published in a peer-reviewed journal.
 In fact, I doubt that any journal reviewers would let the work be published as presented.